divi255/cloud-fancyindex/README.md

 TODO
 ----

-* If someone need it, I can quickly add AWS indexer.
-Don't need it bacause we work with GCS only.
+* If someone need it, I can quickly add AWS indexer for Amazon S3/Ditigal Ocean Spaces and compatibe.
+Don't need it bacause we work with Google Cloud Storage only.